 This new world you have filled with heartbreak, or it is you filled.
 This longing is inhuman.
 It is not infiltration, it is all-consuming.
 It has become me.
 I am no classicist, but I recognize the origins of this move as more classical than contemporary.
 Slight of hand makes a relatively simple line stop the reader and read again, a common feature of the Carson poem.
 As is the use of that large gap—she has much to teach us about the use of space.
 It isn’t simply aesthetic.
 The leaps are not empty ones.

-The second half of the poem offers a different set of challenges.
-One, the use of two kinds of brackets, a feature of Jorie Graham’s poems as well, and one which can be difficult to manage.
+The second half of the poem, “Your,” offers a different set of challenges.
+One, the use of two kinds of brackets, a feature of Jorie Graham’s poems as well, and one which can be difficult to parse.
 Or, I have yet to figure out a way to distinguish the two brackets either here or in Graham for that matter.
-I appreciate a poem that challenges me to learn to read it, but there are difficulties that irritate more than others and brackets, for me, are one of them.
+I appreciate a poem that challenges me to learn to read it, but there are difficulties that irritate more than others and for me, brackets are one of them.

 On the other hand, I do appreciate Carson’s use of the brackets in the Sappho translations and so trust that she isn’t being arbitrary (who of us likes to feel we are being played with?).
-And I am reminded that when I “don’t like” something it is usually because I don’t understand it yet: “don’t like” is often an expression of frustration and/or limitation.
+And I am reminded that when I “don’t like” something it is usually because I don’t yet understand it.

 In any case, one might ask what is the difference between the first use of brackets and the second, complicated further by quotation marks.
 We find (“unalterable”) and then later, [waiting] and [some noun].
 Perhaps someone out there has an interesting theory.
 For me, I leave that bit of the poem uninterrogated for the moment, perhaps upon the next read it will make for sense.
 (Is it possible to leave one part of a poem unread and move on to the next?) [why so much emphasis?]